mories76/udmprose-iptv/README.md

 # Create additional config files in /etc/containers

-download the following files with the contents from this repo
+Download the following files with the contents from this repo
 - /etc/containers/policy.json
 - /etc/containers/registries.conf
 - /etc/containers/storage.conf